Kanishk1420/Kanishk1420/README.md

 ## 👨‍💻 About Me
 I'm a Passionate developer, with interests in Web development, Mobile development, and Cloud devops.
 Always exploring new technologies and looking to collaborate on innovative Projects.
-Fluent in both English and Hindi Languages.
+Fluent in both English and Hindi languages.

 ## 📚 Currently Learning
 ![DSA in Java](https://img.shields.io/badge/Java-%23ED8B00.svg?logo=openjdk&logoColor=white)